Tips on how to have a respectful conversation about race

 Change starts in the neighborhood, and Nextdoor is a place to spark a conversation with neighbors from all backgrounds.
-To help bolster safe, civil conversation on race, AARP compiled the following list to consider when having a community conversation.
+As part of their anti-racism efforts aimed at bolstering safe, civil conversation on race, AARP compiled the following list to consider when having a community conversation.

 1. Check your own bias

 We all approach conversations about race through a different lens.
 “You really bring your personal experience and the way that you have been forced to walk through this lifetime … to the table when you have conversations about race,” says Janerick Holmes, racial justice network associate director at the Shriver Center on Poverty Law.

 No matter what race you are, that lens will include some prejudice, so be mindful of the biases you hold, says Holmes.
 Your age and the time period in which you grew up may also affect how you see the role race plays in society, and that has changed throughout the decades.
 It’s important to think through your ideas before beginning conversations, but also to remain open to hearing other perspectives.

 Some of the fear and discomfort around conversations dealing with race stem from uncertainties about where a conversation may lead and how people may react.
 Setting clear guidelines, boundaries and goals can be useful.
 Those strategies can be as simple as allowing one person to speak at a time or agreeing that conversations are confidential.